 In partnership with service-learning and community engagement programs at several Boston colleges and universities, we offer weekly intergenerational activities in senior housing, adult day programs, and senior centers.
-Because of the pandemic, currently all CitySites are virtual.
-When it is safe to do so, LBFE will resume in-person programming with some virtual options.

 Classes of 10-15 adults in public senior housing are given laptops and six-months of internet connectivity free of charge along with weekly training provided by college students from our partner organizations.
 Digital Dividends was born from the COVID19 pandemic and aims to close the digital divide for low-income older adults.